-High school students interested in entering mining engineering programs should take courses in mathematics and science in high school.
+High school students interested in entering mining engineering programs in college should take courses in mathematics and science.

 Relatively few schools offer mining engineering programs.
 Typical bachelor’s degree programs in mining engineering include courses in geology, physics, thermodynamics, mine design and safety, and mathematics.
 Programs also include laboratory and field work, as well as traditional classroom study.

 Programs in mining and geological engineering are accredited by ABET, whose accreditation is based on a program's faculty, curriculum, facilities, and other factors.